BEST HIKING LEGGINGS FOR WOMEN (& MEN) OF 2019

 Ever trek up a mountain in inferior hiking pants, or even worse, in shorts or blue jeans?
 It was miserable, right?
 If your legs weren’t sweating from lack of airflow or all cut up from lack of protection, the waist was probably riding up to your chest, or you suffered chafing in all the wrong places.

 Fortunately, there are some terrific hiking leggings out there that solve these issues and more.
 Keep reading to learn more about today’s hiking leggings, the differences between them, and how to choose the right ones for your body, climate, and outdoor pursuits!

-We researched over 40 pairs of hiking leggings/tights and slowly narrowed down our list to just eight pairs - 4 for the ladies and 4 for the gents.
+We researched over 40 pairs of hiking leggings/tights and slowly narrowed down our list to just nine pairs - 5 for the ladies and 4 for the gents.

 Outdoor Research Women's Radiant Hybrid